A sanctuary for Nature.

 The site is now established after a slow start with water logging but succession from surrounding vegetation, native seeds and understorey flora that was difficult to obtain established.
 So a great result in the long run.

 Leaf litter is establishing under the canopy.
 Understorey groundcover is established.
 Significant weeding was conducted and resulted in new growth of Miyawaki trees and new seeds propagating.
-Invasive grasses have
+Invasive grasses have been maintained.

 It has been a very wet period!
 Tully has recorded over 4.7m of rain for the year so far.
 This is well over 1m more than the long term average.
 The Miyawaki is proving resilient overall as an ecosystem.
 Neighbour’s cows have accessed the site again but no damage, hoof prints visible around the edge.